 The day-to-day running of the College is delegated to the Bursar, supported by the Deputy and Home Bursars.
-The Bursar attends all meetings of the Governing Body's Committees.
+The Bursar attends all meetings of the Governing Body's Committees, with the exception of Academic Committee.

 Group structure and relationships